Cyprus Tax Residency Rules for Individuals

 CYPRUS TAX RESIDENCY

-Cyprus adheres by a residency-based approach in which an individual's tax residence is determined by whether or not the individual has been physically present in the country.
-Specifically, tax residencies are granted under 2 different schemes: the 183-day rule or the 60-day rule.
+Cyprus follows a residency-based tax system, in which an individual's tax residence is determined by their physical presence in the country.
+Specifically, tax residency may be granted under two alternative schemes: the 183-day rule or the 60-day rule.

 THE 60-DAY RULE

-In the case that an individual does not remain in any other country for more than 183 days in the same tax year, they are considered to be a tax resident of Cyprus for that year once all the following requirements are met:
+If an individual does not reside in any other country for more than 183 days in the same tax year, they are considered to be a tax resident of Cyprus for that year once all the following requirements are met:

 - In the tax year the individual spends at least 60 days in Cyprus.